 Just as it is important to support our immune system, we must also find herbal support if we are feeling emotional uprooted, anxious, restless, sleep disturbed, or simply out-of-control.
 I myself tend toward anxiety, which will in turn lead me to a state of feeling overwhelmed.
 Here are some of my most grounding herbal remedies for staying calm during crisis:

-- Ashwagandha and Shankapushpi (mix equal parts and take 1/2 teaspoon, thrice daily in warm water – for stronger results take with 1/2 teaspoon of the Majja Ghrita melted in warm water)
+- Ashwagandha and Shankapushpi (mix equal parts and take 1/2 teaspoon, thrice daily in warm water)

 Although we are going through a very real state of emergency, many of us are also very fortunate to have plenty of resources to get us through, even with our gyms, restaurants, libraries, and schools closed temporarily (and it is important to remember this is just temporary).
 We are very blessed to have countless online shopping options, the internet, cell phones, and many other technologies that our ancestors lived without during much more trying times.
 The best way to get through any crisis is to slow down, breathe deep, and take control of your thoughts and emotions.
 Think rationally, work as a team, and give help when needed, especially to those of us that this crisis is much more life-threatening.
 We are in this together and we will get through it together!
 Om Shanti, Shanti, Shanti